Catholic Recipe: Classic Angel Food Cake

 Five-Spice Angel Food Cake: Chinese five-spice powder has a stronger flavor than any single spice so add just 2 teaspoons of it to the flour mixture.

-Cocoa Angel Food Cake: Add 3 tablespoons alkalized (Dutch-process) cocoa powder to the flour mixture and sift together once to elminate any lumps in the cocoa.
+Cocoa Angel Food Cake: Add 3 tablespoons alkalized (Dutch-process) cocoa powder to the flour mixture and sift together once to eliminate any lumps in the cocoa.

 NOTE: Make sure the cake pan is completely clean, dry, and free of grease of any kind.
 If you have never baked an angel food cake before, first invert the pan onto the bottle to make sure the pan's central tube will fit over the neck of the bottle.
 The cake needs to hang to cool after it is baked; it would compress and fall if cooled right side up.Recipe Source: Perfect Cakes by Nick Malgieri, Harpers Collins Publishers, 2002